bueltge/Markdown-for-MantisBT/README.md

  * Filter on BBCode.
 If you use BBCode in MantisBT, then active this and the filter works only, if insde the strings is not an bbcode string.

 ## Screenshot
+A example in MantisBT with default Markdown parser, not the extra modul
 ![Screenshot on a mantis install](https://raw.github.com/bueltge/Markdown-for-MantisBT/master/screenshot-1.png)

+The settings for the Markdown plugin
 ![Screenshot from the settings](https://raw.github.com/bueltge/Markdown-for-MantisBT/master/screenshot-2.png)

 ## Installation